 Can I Climb Everest Alone?

-Climbing Everest alone on the standard route is almost impossible due to the crowds, especially in spring.
+Climbing Everest alone on the standard route is almost impossible because of the crowds, especially in spring.
 Perhaps a quiet climb in summer or winter, when few people attempt Everest, would work; however, the Sherpa requirement is theoretically still in place.

 What is the minimum I can spend to climb Everest?